shijithpk/music-discovery/README.md

 Essentially what I'm doing here is consolidating new music playlists from different publications and radio stations into a single playlist on Spotify.

-Have written in more detail about why I coded this [here](http://shijith.com/blog/automating-music-discovery/).
+Have written in more detail about why I coded this in a [blog post](http://shijith.com/blog/automating-music-discovery/).

-If you don't want to run any code and just want the music, you have two options:
+If you don't want to code anything and just want the music, you have two options:
 1. a demo playlist created using the default settings [here](https://open.spotify.com/playlist/0kqXhlpDiRbab64ip8g8Ap).
-2. my personal playlist that mines 33 new music playlists [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).
+2. my own playlist that mines 33 new music playlists [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).

 ### Who this is for